trouch/CreawsomeMod/README.md

 ### Line width
 CreawsomeMod sets the line width to 125% per default for convenience in calculation and overral better looking.
 However some models aren't compatible with such setting.
 In case you lose details, or have some wall replaced with thin infill, try to reduce the line width to 0.45mm or 0.40mm.

+### Retraction
+For most of Creality printer, the extruder feedrate is limited to 25mm/s !
+CreawsomeMod includes a start g-code to set it to 50mm/s using an _M203_ command and warns users when setting retraction above that value.
+Make sure to adjust start g-code if you need a retract speed above 50mm/s.

 ## Support my work
 Considering it as a FREE upgrade to improve your print quality, you may want to support my work.
 I may have saved you hundred bucks in useless hardware upgrade !
 Keep your money for filament spool and a dinner with your beloved people.
 Spread the word and mention CreawsomeMod when you are posting amazing prints using it.